yukichigato/rendicion-de-gastos/README.md

 This will run the frontend locally.

 > [!WARNING]
 > To handle image/file storage, we use Vercel BLOB.
-To fetch data from there, the domain _needs_ to be https.
+It's not possible to fetch data from there while hosting the app locally,
-> To achieve that use a gateway API like [ngrok](https://ngrok.com/) or else the application might break trying to fetch
+> you have to use a gateway API like [ngrok](https://ngrok.com/) or else the application might break trying to fetch
 > files and images.